Polymer/old-docs-site/app/3.0/start/toolbox/add-elements.md

 ![Example of page with checkbox](/images/3.0/toolbox/starter-kit-checkbox.png)

+**Note about duplicate dependencies:** If you get `Uncaught DOMException: Failed to execute 'define' on 'CustomElementRegistry': this name has already been used with this registry` after installing another component, it is probably because NPM installed a nested version of Polymer within that component's `node_modules/` directory.
+To resolve this, reset with a fresh set of dependences (`rm -rf node_modules/ package-lock.json; npm i`).
+See [polymer-starter-kit Issues #1123](https://github.com/Polymer/polymer-starter-kit/issues/1123) for more details. { .alert .alert-info }

 ## Next steps

 Now that you've added a 3rd-party component to your page, learn how to